Amasty Customer Group Catalog for Magento 2 and 1

 You can easily leverage the ‘Call for price’ block for increasing sales.
 The feature is especially useful if you work with products sold via direct contacting visitors and need to differentiate your selling strategy.
 Also, you can fully streamline it during presales.
 Besides, you can place a popup window with a Get a Quote form on your web store pages, letting visitors send requests for the product price.
 This way, you can provide clients with individual offers.

 To make your custom CMS blocks more precise, Amasty Customer Group Catalog enables you to utilize variables.
 Note that you can insert any custom variable into a CMS static block.
-It can be a website URL, sales department contacts, or hyperlinks to certain pages.
+It can be a website URL, sales department contacts, or hyperlinks to specific pages.

 With Amasty Customer Group Catalog for Magento 2 and 1, you can perform the following actions on the basis of a customer group: